 Do you provide housing?

 Not as part of our charitable work.
 The Foundation owns flats, houses and some commercial property which it lets.
-We are not a housing charity or a social landlord and these properties form part of the Foundation's income-generating assets.
+We are not a housing charity or a social landlord and these properties form part of the Foundation's income-generating historic assets.
 We let them at market rents.
 See our lettings page.

 Can I help with your work?